When You’re Not The Only One

 Once the class is certified, the case will continue.
 When the negligent company or organizations settles a class action case, everyone who was injured by the defendant’s actions is given a percentage of the damages.
 In cases where it’s too difficult to identify and contact every one of the victims, a fund should be created for anyone who can prove they were harmed.

-If you have been injured in a way similar to others, it may be in your best interest to discuss your potential claim with a Dallas personal injury attorney.
+If you have been injured in a way similar to others, it may be in your best interest to discuss your potential claim with a Dallas personal injury lawyer.
 Call Crowe Arnold & Majors, LLP at (214) 231-0544 or (800) 738-4046 to schedule your no-cost, no-obligation consultation.